Mocab/Optimized-configs/README.md

 ----------------------------------------------------------------------

 This guide was made based on [Paper Chan’s Little Guide to Minecraft Server Optimization!](https://eternity.community/index.php/paper-optimization/) and [Minecraft server optimization guide](https://github.com/YouHaveTrouble/minecraft-optimization).
-I would highly recommend going through them, as they contain a lot of useful information explained in detail.
+I would highly recommend going through them, as they contain a lot of useful information that is explained in detail.

 > Do not forget to set `server-port=25565` (server.properties) to your server's port.